One of my favorite songs and quite appropriate......

 - I have a consultation appointment with a plastic surgeon to discuss my reconstruction options on April 22nd - I CAN'T WAIT!!!

 - I got my results from my BRAC Analysis Rearrangement Test.
 I do NOT have the breast cancer genes (BRCA1 or BCRA2).
-This means that no deletion of duplication was detected in these genes.
-If there was one detected that means I would be far more likely to get breast cancer or ovarian cancer than the general public.
-WONDERFUL NEWS!!

 - I have started going on VERY SHORT walks at night with my hubby after the kids have gone to bed.
 They are really exhausting and painful....but I am making progress.
 The first night I walked to the end of the street and back (0.3 miles - I know that is sad).
 Now I am walking around the block (0.65 miles).
 Got to start somewhere.....